 - Applicant: The organisation requesting a grant.
 This entity will be responsible for the management of the project if awarded.
 Also known as the lead application or recipient. - Application Package: A collection of one or more files that has all the information and forms needed to apply for a particular grant. - Budget Narrative: A description of the budget, including explanations about how each line-item amount in the budget is derived, the totals, the purpose of purchased supplies and services, and the justification of the size of salaries, fringe benefits, and indirect costs.
 Also known as the budget justification. - Budget Period: The interval of time that a project period is divided into for budgetary purposes, usually 12 months. - Competitive Grant: A discretionary funding program where applications are scored by subject-matter experts and the most highly scored applications are considered for funding.
 In most cases, only some of the applicants will get an award. - Co-Contribution: A type of cost-share where the funder expects the recipient to contribute an amount equal to a certain portion of what the funder has granted.
-Cocontributions are usually presented in the form of a ratio, such as a 1:1 match (meaning: applicants must provide a dollar- for-dollar match for each grant dollar requested).
+Co-contributions are usually presented in the form of a ratio, such as a 1:1 match (meaning: applicants must provide a dollar- for-dollar match for each grant dollar requested). - Deadline: The date when an applicant must submit a grant application (by mail or electronically) to be considered for funding.
+In most cases, the funder requires that the application be received by the deadline date.
+Extensions are rare and usually only granted under exceptional circumstances (e.g., an organisation-wide, life-threatening emergency and not 'our internet was down that day').